kumar-vikramaditya/hello-world/README.md

-# Spring Boot Scala "Hello controller world in spring boot scala"!!
+# Spring Boot Scala Hello world!!

 # How to run
 	gradle build